glotzerlab/jetstream2-admin/README.md

 ## License

-Tihe jetstream2 administration scripts are available under the [3-clause BSD license](LICENSE).
+The jetstream2 administration scripts are available under the [3-clause BSD license](LICENSE).